 In 1993 Amy Bishop and her husband, James Anderson, were investigated as suspects in a letter bomb that was received by a former employer of Bishop’s.
 Bishop and Anderson were not charged.
 This is a large collection of miscellaneous highly-redacted documents related to the investigation.

 This document was released on September 1, 2015.
-Additional material reportedly will be released pending a court hearing.

 Though some pages of this appear in other records, the entire document does not appear to be present elsewhere.